weirdrock/ComputerCraft-Streaming-Radio/README.md

 streamRadio.lua https://ice4.somafm.com/groovesalad-128-mp3
 ```

-This should play the Groovesalad radio station on the CC:Tweaked computer's in-game speakers.
+This should play the SOMA.fm Groove Salad radio station on the CC:Tweaked computer's in-game speakers.

 ---